robertkrimen/godocdown/example.markdown

 }
 ```

-A Reader implements the io.Reader, io.ReaderAt, io.Seeker, io.ByteScanner, and
+A Reader implements the io.Reader, io.ReaderAt, io.Seeker, io.WriterTo,
-io.RuneScanner interfaces by reading from a string.
+io.ByteScanner, and io.RuneScanner interfaces by reading from a string.

 #### func  NewReader